 Red Velvet – a fun Canadian fact

 Up here in Canada, Red Velvet cake was a popular dessert in the restaurants of the Eaton’s department store chain in the 1940’s and ’50s.
 It was even touted as an exclusive Eaton’s recipe.
 And Eaton’s employees that knew the recipe were sworn to secrecy.
 Many people were under the false assumption that the cake was the creation of the department store matriarch, Lady Eaton.

-Well, beets are reddish, so it sort of makes sense.
-But the use of beets became more commonplace when foods were rationed during the second world war.
+Well, beets are reddish, so it sort of makes sense to make red velvet stuff out of them.
+But the use of beets in red velvet became more commonplace when foods were rationed during the second world war.
 Bakers used boiled beet juices to enhance the color of their cakes and beets were also found in some red velvet cake recipes, where they were used to retain moisture.
-Generally, I’m not a fan of war food, for obvious reasons like rationing and using as little meat as possible (I am a meat girl, so this does not go over well with me) but this is, by far, is my favourite war food!
+Generally, I’m not a fan of war food, for obvious reasons like rationing and using as little meat as possible (I am a meat girl, so this does not go over well with me) but this is, by far, is my favorite war food!

 In recent years, red velvet has become increasingly popular in North America and many European countries.
 In 2009, red velvet cake flavouring was part of 1.5 percent of all items on menus.
 By 2013, it was in 4.1 percent of menu items.
 Then the world went crazy and there was RED VELVET EVERYTHING!